rubocop/ruby-style-guide/README.md

   ```

 * <a name="percent-q"></a>
-  Avoid `%q` unless you have a string with both `'` and `"` in it.
-Regular
+  Avoid %() or the equivlant %q() unless you have a string with both `'` and
-  string literals are more readable and should be preferred unless a lot of
+  `"` in it.
+Regular string literals are more readable and should be preferred
-  characters would have to be escaped in them.
+  unless a lot of characters would have to be escaped in them.
 <sup>[[link](#percent-q)]</sup>

   ```Ruby